mikael-ros/LTH-Anki/readme.md

 ## D-anki

 > [!TIP]
 > Consider starring and sharing this repo, so more people can make use of it :)

+If you are a copyright holder, feel free to contact me through the means mentioned on my page if you have any questions or concerns.

 ---